dubhalley/Shruti-1/README.md

 ## Design

-In 2010 I assembled the Shruti-1 (Without the second H), it's the platypus controlled board, the version before the well-known Shruthi-1 (With the H, all infos here : https://pichenettes.github.io/mutable-instruments-diy-archive/shruthi/build/).
+In 2010 I assembled the Shruti-1 (Without the second H), it's the platypus controlled board, the version before the well-known Shruthi-1 (With the 2nd H, all infos here : https://pichenettes.github.io/mutable-instruments-diy-archive/shruthi/build/).

 <img src='Pictures/Shruti-1_Platypus.jpg' width='200px'/>

-The 2 pcb were not yet optimized to be assembled on top of each other.
+The pcb's were not yet optimized to be assembled on top of each other.

 At the time, I put it in a suitcase along with a broken Behringer delay pedal and a Fuzz "harmonic percolator" pedal circuit.